tuliof91/bank-telemarketing-success-prediction/README.md

 ## Purpose

-This repository will serve an end to end guide on how to write production ready code and deploying machine learning models.
+This is an end-to-end machine learning project and also an introductory guide on how to write production ready code and how to deploy machine learning models.

 We will also review basic concepts such as how to check data quality and how to build models, but more emphasis will be placed on these engineering topics: